Cancel

 Is dim sum available only during lunch time?

-Dim sum is also available during dinner time!
+Dim sum is normally available all day

 How much are the “Baked” BBQ Pork bun?
 Is there a minimum?